TheWilley/Text2Book/README.md

 ## Features

-- **Text Input**: Enter the desired text content directly into the application.
+- **Text and File Input**: Enter the desired text content directly into the application or upload a text file.
-- **Command Output**: Generate the necessary commands to create the Minecraft books with the desired content.
+- **Command and Text Generation**: Generate the necessary commands or text section to create the Minecraft books with the desired content.
-- **Text Output**: Generate text sections which can be copied over to your Minecraft book.
+- **File and Text output**: Save generated content as a file or display directly within the app in a list.
-- **Copy to Clipboard**: Easily copy the generated commands to your clipboard for quick in-game implementation.
+- **Copy to Clipboard**: Easily copy the generated commands or text lines to your clipboard for quick in-game implementation.

-## Output modes
+## Generation Modes

-There are two output modes you can choose from: **Commands** or **Text**.
+There are two generation modes you can choose from: **Commands** or **Text**.

-### Text Output:
+### Text Generation:

 1. **Input Text**: Enter the content you wish to appear in your Minecraft book in the designated text box.

-2. **Generate Text**: Click the "Generate Text" button after entering your desired content.
+2. **Generate Text**: Click the "Generate" button after entering your desired content.
 The application will process your input and generate the necessary sections of text for your Minecraft book.

 3. **Copy Text**: Once the text sections are generated, they will be displayed on the screen.
-Click the "Copy" button next to each section to copy them to your clipboard.
+Click the "Copy" button next to a section to copy it to your clipboard.

 4. **Implement in Minecraft**: Open Minecraft and access the book interface.
 Paste the copied text sections into each page of the book manually.

-### Command Output
+### Command Generation

-1. **Input Text**: On the main page, you will find a text input box where you can enter the content you want to appear in your Minecraft book.
+1. **Input Text**: Enter the content you wish to appear in your Minecraft book in the designated text box.

-2. **Generate Commands**: After entering desired content, click the "Generate" button.
-The application will process your input and generate the necessary commands to create the Minecraft book with the given content.
+2. **Generate Command**: Click the "Generate" button after entering your desired content.
+The application will process your input and generate the necessary commands for your Minecraft book.

-4. **Copy Commands**: Once the commands are generated, you will see them on the screen.
-Click the "Copy" button next to the commands to copy them to your clipboard.
+3. **Copy Commands**: Once the commands are generated, you will see them on the screen.
+Click the "Copy" button next to a command to copy it to your clipboard.

+4. **Choose Minecraft Version**: Pick either Java or Bedrock depending on which version you're using.

-5. **Implement in Minecraft**: Open your Minecraft world and access a command block.
+4. **Implement in Minecraft**: Open your Minecraft world and access a command block.
 Paste the copied commands into the command block to create the Minecraft book.
-Activate the command block, and the book will be available in-game for players to read.
+Activate the command block to add the book to your inventory.

 ## Usage